gntech/hugo/docs/content/content/multilingual.md

 toc: true
 ---

 Since version 0.16, Hugo supports a native Multilingual mode.
-You can enable it with:
+You define the languages to render as such:

 ```
-Multilingual: true
+Multilingual:
-RenderLanguage: en
+  en:
+    weight: 1
+    title: "My blog"
+    params:
+      linkedin: "english-link"
+  fr:
+    weight: 2

+    title: "Mon blog"
+    params:
+      linkedin: "lien-francais"
+    copyright: "Tout est miens"

+copyright: "Everything is mine"
 ```

-in your site configuration.
+Anything not defined in a `lang:` block will fall back to the global value for that key (like `copyright` in this example).

-With the config above, all content, sitemap, RSS feeds, paginations and taxonomy pages will be rendered under `/en`.
+With the config above, all content, sitemap, RSS feeds, paginations and taxonomy pages will be rendered under `/en` in English, and under `/fr` in French.

-You will also need two config files (`config.en.yaml` and `config.fr.yaml` for example) and you will need to run `hugo` twice, to render each language's HTML.

 ### Translating your content